Esther 6

 Notes

-The chapter's opening is one of the most celebrated examples of "hidden providence" in all of Scripture.
-The Hebrew is strikingly vivid: נָדְדָה שְׁנַת הַמֶּלֶךְ -- literally, "the sleep of the king fled."
-The verb נָדַד ("to flee, to wander, to be restless") personifies sleep as something that actively departed from the king.
+The opening offers a compact portrait of hidden providence.
+The Hebrew is vivid: נָדְדָה שְׁנַת הַמֶּלֶךְ -- literally, "the sleep of the king fled."
+The verb נָדַד ("to flee, to wander, to be restless") personifies sleep as something that departed from the king.
 The text offers no natural explanation for the insomnia.
-Coming on the very night between Esther's two banquets -- the night Haman has the stake prepared for Mordecai -- the timing is extraordinary.
+Since it comes on the very night between Esther's two banquets -- the night Haman has the stake prepared for Mordecai -- the timing is not easy to dismiss as coincidence.

-The king's response to his sleeplessness is to call for the סֵפֶר הַזִּכְרֹנוֹת דִּבְרֵי הַיָּמִים ("the book of records, the chronicles" or "the book of memorials, the annals").
+The king responds to his sleeplessness by calling for the סֵפֶר הַזִּכְרֹנוֹת דִּבְרֵי הַיָּמִים ("the book of records, the chronicles" or "the book of memorials, the annals").
 Persian kings maintained detailed records of events during their reigns, and the reading of such records is attested in other ancient sources.
-But the particular passage that "happened" to be read -- the account of Mordecai's exposure of the assassination plot (Esther 2:21-23) -- is precisely the detail that sets the reversal in motion.
+Yet the passage that "happened" to be read -- the account of Mordecai's exposure of the assassination plot (Esther 2:21-23) -- is the detail that sets the reversal in motion.
 The narrative presents this as a passive discovery: וַיִּמָּצֵא כָתוּב ("it was found written"), with no agent specified.
 The text does not say who chose this passage or why -- it simply "was found."
-For the attentive reader, the absence of a human agent points to a divine one.
+For the attentive reader, the absence of a human agent suggests a divine one.

 The king's question in verse 3 reveals that Mordecai's act of loyalty had gone entirely unrewarded -- a breach of Persian royal protocol, where faithful service to the king was supposed to be rewarded publicly.
 The words יְקָר וּגְדוּלָּה ("honor and distinction") represent the highest forms of royal recognition.
 The attendants' answer -- "nothing has been done for him" -- creates the urgent need that drives the rest of the chapter.
 The king now has a wrong to right, and this need will collide directly with Haman's plan.